top of page

 Connect with Athena on LinkedIn

-Athena Witter is the founder of Engine Pop and a former creative and strategy leader at BBC Studios, Fremantle, ITV.
+Athena Witter is the founder of Engine Pop and a former creative and strategy leader at BBC Studios, Fremantle, and ITV.
 She specialises in digital-first content strategy, IP development, platform growth, and future-facing business models for the creative industries.

 Comments